The Joel Osteen Fiasco Says A Lot About American Christianity

 The George R. Brown Convention Center in downtown Houston opened its doors and has already received 10,000 refugees, double what the Red Cross planned for.
 People have also been received at smaller facilities across the Houston area, including many places of worship: Four mosques in the Islamic Society of Greater Houston are open as shelters, and at least 17 Houston-area churches have been operating as shelters or temporary staging areas for evacuees.
 But Lakewood — Houston's largest church — was slower to open its doors, and found itself in the eye of an online storm.

-Lakewood Church spokesperson (and Joel Osteen’s father-in-law) Don Iloff said in a phone interview on Wednesday morning that Lakewood is used to a constant barrage of criticism — “a daily stream of bitchery,” he called it — based on their beliefs, but that this situation felt different.
+Lakewood Church spokesperson (and Joel Osteen’s brother-in-law) Donald Iloff Jr. said in a phone interview on Wednesday morning that Lakewood is used to a constant barrage of criticism — “a daily stream of bitchery,” he called it — based on their beliefs, but that this situation felt different.
 “It was making us look like we don’t care,” he said.
 “We’re a church, man.
 You don’t ever open the doors and say, 'Sorry, go away.'
 Nobody here could do that.”
 He has glanced at social media the last few days, but mostly tried to stay away from it.
 “I stopped looking at Twitter,” he said.
 “We were busy doing stuff.”

 Once the worst of the rains stopped, Lakewood started receiving more donations than it could keep up with.
 Diapers, baby formula, clothes, and towels piled up along the walls as lines of cars waited to drop off more.
 Then, after city officials told Lakewood that the convention center was reaching capacity, the church opened its doors to those seeking shelter, and it is currently housing more than 400 evacuees.